 Suboxone is a medication used in MAT that reduces withdrawal symptoms and cravings.
 It helps patients by activating the opioid receptors without causing euphoria.
 Minimizing the effects of withdrawal and removing a positive association with opiates makes it easier to commit to treatment.
 The naloxone in Suboxone also deters injection.
 Buprenorphine, an opioid that is safe for recovery under supervision, satisfies the brain’s need for opioids without a “high.”
-Since Suboxone contains both compounds, it combines their benefits.
+Suboxone combines the benefits of naloxone and buprenorphine because it contains both compounds.

 Can Someone Overdose on Suboxone?